ivarprudnikov/ivarprudnikov.com/_drafts/2018-12-20-run-tensorflow-scripts-nodejs-server-deployed-aws-docker-container.md

 As you see it is missing `start_string` and `max_length` arguments, this will be left for someone else to complete and add some input fields to UI, for now I've set some defaults for it to work.

-`sampleModel` function is similar to `trainModel` so it is not necessary for me to repeat it over here.
+`sampleModel()` function is similar to `trainModel()` so it is not necessary for me to repeat it over here you can check it out in [source code](https://github.com/ivarprudnikov/char-rnn-tensorflow/blob/master/server/generator.js).

 ## Docker

 Implementation here uses a mix of languages which is a bit of a challenge to make sure it runs across different machines.
 There are couple of issues I'd like to solve with _Docker_.
 Firstly correct dependencies have to be used for both _Python_ scripts and _Node.js_ server, then I'd like to run it all with one command, it all needs to be wrapped to be run in production environment.
 To solve dependency issue one could use `virtualenv` and `npm`, to run it all in one command developer could write a `shell` script but to run it all on production environment you need some orchestration.
 All mentioned issues can easily be resolved with _Docker_.

 Choosing a base _Docker_ image here is a challenge as I could not find the one with both _Node.js_ and _Python_ support, choose one or the other and install missing components.
 I chose _Python_ image as a base one as it is a bit more important to make certain those scripts run in consistent environment and I could not guarantee it would always be the same if it was installed from scratch at every deployment to production.
 Installing _Node.js_ on the other hand is not hard at all when using `nvm` besides developer usually locks its dependencies with `package-lock.json`.
-Furthermore if anything goes wrong with server it will be easier to spot rather that failing scripts.
+Furthermore if anything goes wrong with server it will be easier to spot rather than checking in logs if scripts are failing.

 Directory structure is split into `server` and `generator`.
 Former contains all _Node.js_ server and latter the scripts.